TI-80

-The TI-80 is a graphing calculator designed by Texas Instruments in 1995 to be used at a middle school level (grades 6-8).
+The TI-80 is a graphing calculator introduced by Texas Instruments in 1995 to be used at a middle school level (grades 6 to 8).
+It offered advanced capabilities that had previously only been available in high-end scientific calculators to students learning pre-algebra and algebra, and was designed to be affordable for schools.

+The oldest Texas Instruments graphing calculator is the TI-81 (released 1990), not the TI-80.

+Design

 The TI-80 featured a 48 x 64 dot-matrix display with a 5 x 3 pixel font, the smallest screen of any TI graphing calculator.
 It had the slowest processor (980 kHz) of any TI graphing calculator.
 The first revision of the TI-80 'A' contained a proprietary Toshiba T6M53 ASIC while subsequent revisions contained a Toshiba T6M53A.
 Additionally, the TI-80 had the processor on board the ASIC, unlike later calculators like the TI-83, TI-83 Plus, and TI-84 Plus which had separate ASIC and processor chips in certain models.
 In comparison, the TI-81, released in 1990, featured a 2 MHz Zilog Z80 processor.
 However, the TI-80 did feature 7 KB of RAM (compared with the TI-81's 2.4 KB).
 The TI-80 also had more built-in functions than the TI-81 (such as list and table functions, as well as fraction and decimal conversions).
 Like the TI-81, the TI-80 did not feature a link port on the base model, however, unlike the TI-81, the ViewScreen variant (meant for use with TI's overhead projection units) did.
 The TI-80 was the only graphing calculator to use 2 CR2032 lithium batteries (instead of the standard 4 AAA batteries with a lithium backup battery).

+Usage

-Since its release, it has been superseded by the superior TI-73 and TI-73 Explorer.
+Since its release, it was superseded by the superior TI-73 and TI-73 Explorer.
 The TI-80 was officially discontinued in 1998, when it was replaced by the TI-73, however, production continued until at least October 2000.

+As of 2021, the TI-80 remained approved for use on the SAT exam.